Randy Pobst: SportsCar Magazine

 For many years, Randy has written a column titled "Pobst Position" in SCCA's monthly automobile publication, "SportsCar Magazine," to present his thoughts and opinions on professional and amateur racing.
 The article discusses everything from his personal career challenges to proper competitor behavior at the wheel of a race car.

 Personal life

 Randy is a vegetarian, healthy food nut, and a motorcycle enthusiast with a sizable collection, with many vintage Japanese and cafe racer-style bikes.
+He is a long-time resident of the Atlanta, Georgia area.

-Randy was briefly married to Linda Pobst, with whom he drove his first wheel-to-wheel race in 1985.
+Randy was married to Linda Pobst, with whom he drove his first wheel-to-wheel race in 1985.